• Skip to main content

 The reporting of the Mark Zuckerberg gift brings to mind Anand Giridharadas’ book Winners Take All where he makes the argument that the rich are “groomed to be self-appointed leaders of social change” even as their behaviour creates the inequity, disruption and uncertainty that has caused the societal disruption in the first place.

-Filed Under: Headlines Tagged With: Facebook, Mark Zuckerberg, The Chronicle of Philanthropy, voter supression
+Filed Under: News Tagged With: Facebook, Mark Zuckerberg, The Chronicle of Philanthropy, voter supression

 Primary Sidebar